The Role of Morphological Variation in Evolutionary Robotics: Maximizing Performance and Robustness: Discussion and conclusion

 \section{Discussion and conclusion}

-Exposing evolving robots to environmental variations represents a necessary prerequisite to select agents capable of operating in natural environments.
+Exposing evolving robots to variations represents a necessary prerequisite to select individuals capable of operating in natural environments.
 The lack of variations inevitably leads to the selection of fragile solutions which are fitted to the specific conditions experienced only.
-To date, however, the determination of the range of environmental variations and of the modalities with which variations are introduced is left to the intuition of the experimenter.
-These design choices are further complicated by the fact that impact of environmental variations depend on the problem considered and on the behavioral strategy adopted by the evolving robots.
-Moreover, it is complicated by the fact that environmental variations do not influence only on the robustness of the evolved strategies but also the probability to discover effective solutions.
+To date, however, the determination of the range of variations and of the modalities with which variations are introduced is left to the intuition of the experimenter.
+These design choices are further complicated by the fact that the impact of variations depends on the problem considered and on the behavioral strategy adopted by the evolving robots.
+Finally, one should consider that variations do not influence only the robustness of the evolved strategies but also the probability to discover effective solutions.

-In this article we introduced a method for measuring the impact of environmental variations on the fitness measure and we analyzed the relation between the range of variations and the modality with which variations are introduced and the performance and robustness of the evolved agents.
+In this article, we introduced a method for measuring the impact of variations on the fitness measure and we analyzed the relation between the range of variations, the modality with which variations are introduced, and the performance and robustness of the evolved agents.

 The obtained results demonstrate that the evolutionary algorithm can work properly also in the presence of variations which have a rather high impact.
-This especially in the case of variations which affect the state of the agent during each step which can be neutralized through the production of appropriate corrective actions.
-Moreover, our results show that improving the precision of the fitness measure by evaluating the agents for multiple episodes does not necessarily provide an advantage, even if one neglects the computation cost required to carry multiple evaluations.
+This especially in the case of variations which affect the robot in each step, thanks to the fact that the robot can neutralize them by producing the appropriate corrective actions.
+Moreover, our results show that improving the precision of the fitness measure through the execution of multiple evaluation episodes does not necessarily provide an advantage, even if one neglects the computation cost required to carry out multiple evaluations.